rvanasa/pandas-gpt/README.md

 ---

-`pandas-gpt` is a Python library for doing almost anything with a [pandas](https://pandas.pydata.org/) DataFrame based on natural language queries.
+`pandas-gpt` is a Python library for doing almost anything with a [pandas](https://pandas.pydata.org/) DataFrame using ChatGPT prompts.

 ## Installation